Sun, sand and root canal: Medical tourism booms in Costa Rica

 Costa Rica competes for medical tourists with the likes of India, Brazil, Panama and Mexico, and its proximity to the United States gives it an advantage over Asian and South American destinations.

-And while some doctors in the United States discourage travelling abroad for cheaper treatment - saying the quality may not be vetted and that follow-up care is lacking - technologyechnology and care standards in the private sector are perceived by the medical community and patients alike to be high.
+And while some doctors in the United States discourage traveling abroad for cheaper treatment - saying the quality may not be vetted and that follow-up care is lacking - technology and care standards in the private sector are perceived by the medical community and patients alike to be high.

 The dental tourism niche is booming in Costa Rica, a country of 4.5 million people best known for its white sand beaches and lush rainforests.
 Now accounting for 36 percent of all medical tourism, that figure is seen rising to 50 percent over the next two years, said Promed's Manzi.